wistia/wistia-open-docs/_posts/account-setup.md

 ## Monthly Usage

-{% post_image hashed_id: 'e9d0506033f5d35682bfe1f741f3dc2099467de9', width: 600, class: 'center' %}
+{% post_image hashed_id: '32960b1e0af49064c948759d8d30378277258daa', class: 'center' %}

 To see account limits, you must be logged in as the account owner.
 Select the <span class="faux_button">Usage</span> option from your Account Dashboard.
-This will show you how much bandwidth and storage you have used, along with your current account limits.
+This will show you how much bandwidth you have used, along with your current account limits.
+If you have a video limit on your account, that will be included as well.

 Along the right-hand side of the Account Dashboard page, you will see usage and limit information within the panel labeled "Current Subscription".

-<div class="clear"></div>

 ---